Galaxy kinematics and mass estimates at $z\sim1$ from ionised gas and stars

 \section{Dynamical mass estimates for KMOS\texorpdfstring{$^{\rm 3D}$}{3D} assuming structural properties from F814W imaging}

-In Figure~\ref{f:compmdyn_structure}, we show comparisons of $M_{\rm dyn}$ estimates from LEGA-C and from KMOS$^{\rm 3D}$, analogous to Figure~\ref{f:mdyn}, but now adopting structural parameters constrained from F814W imaging for two additional sets of \kd models.
-For the first set (left panel of Figure~\ref{f:compmdyn_structure}), while adopting the F814W structural parameters, we assume an intrinsic thickness of $q_0=0.2$ (as for our fiducial models).
-For the second set (right panel) we still assume an intrinsic thickness of our baryonic distribution of $q_0=0.2$, but we infer the galaxy inclination assuming $q_0=0.41$ to mimic the inclination prior for the LEGA-C JAM models (see Section~\ref{s:model_diff} and \citealp{vHoudt21}).
+In Figure~\ref{f:compmdyn_structure}, we show comparisons of $M_{\rm dyn}$ estimates from LEGA-C and from KMOS$^{\rm 3D}$, analogous to Figure~\ref{f:mdyn}, but now adopting structural parameters constrained from F814W imaging for two additional sets of \kd models , specifically $R_e$, $n_S$, and $q$.
+For the first set (left panel of Figure~\ref{f:compmdyn_structure}) we keep the inclination we inferred for our fiducial \kd models.
+For the second set (right panel) we re-calculate the inclination based on the observed axis ratio $q_{\rm F814W}$ and using $q_0=0.41$, the prior that is used for the LEGA-C JAM modelling (see Section~\ref{s:model_diff} and \citealp{vHoudt21}).

 Overall, adopting the F814W structural parameters has a minor effect on the inferred dynamical masses.
 For the first set of alternative models we find an average increase in $M_{\rm dyn}$ of 0.02~dex compared to our fiducial model.
 Correspondingly, the average offset in dynamical mass compared to the LEGA-C estimates decreases from $\Delta M_{\rm dyn}=0.12$ to $\Delta M_{\rm dyn}=0.10$, but the standard deviation increases slightly to 0.26~dex, considering all multiple observations and both the $M_{\rm vir}$ and JAM estimates (0.24~dex for our fiducial setup).
 For the second set of alternative models, on the other hand, we find an average decrease in $M_{\rm dyn}$ of 0.03~dex compared to our fiducial model.
 Again correspondingly, the average offset in dynamical mass compared to the LEGA-C estimates increases to $\Delta M_{\rm dyn}=0.15$, and the standard deviation increases slightly to 0.25~dex.